 - allow sweets or chocolates between meals.
-You can allow three or four sweets as part of the dessert sometimes - buy yogurts with extra sugar it will be listed in the ingredients list if it has been added.
-Choose those sweetened with fruit or fruit puree
+You can allow three or four sweets as part of the dessert once per week - buy yogurts with extra sugar it will be listed in the ingredients list if it has been added.
+Choose those sweetened with fruit or mashed fruit